There is a saying, “Once you have a baby, you can’t leave your home without packing half the house in your diaper bag!” And it really feels that way!

 Disclaimer: I received this diaper bag in exchange for an honest review.
 All opinions are my own.

-What is your favorite diaper bag essentials?
+What are your favorite diaper bag essentials?